jimmoffitt/weather-api-example/README.md

 ## The building blocks of Tinybird

-To get started, let's establish the terms we'll use to describe what we are building.
+To get started, let's establish some terms that help describe what we are building.

 The 'moving' pieces of Tinybird can be represented by these fundamental objects:

 * Workspaces - an organizing object used to host Data Sources, Pipes, and Nodes.

-As well as the storage needed for the persisted data.
-* Data Sources - represents an archive of data that is continually receiving new data.
+* Data Sources - represents an archive of data that is typically continually receiving new data.
+Here, Tinybird is abstracting away the ability to stream in real-time data to a data store.
 Data Sources can be thought of as database tables.
-Time-to-lives can be set to limit the history retained.
+Tables can be configured to keep a moving time window of data with a TTL (time-to-live) setting.

 * Pipes - Data passes through a Pipe on the way to generating API Endpoint responses.
 The source of a Pipe is a Data Source.
-Pipes host one or more Nodes, which are linked together in a sequence.
+Pipes host one or more Nodes, which are linked together in sequence.
+Nodes are where data is transformed in some way.
+Here, Tinybird is providing an interactive way to iterate on data views and API Endpoints.

-* Nodes - Nodes contain instructions for selecting, filtering, ordering, and joining data.
-These instructions are defined with SQL.
+* Nodes - Nodes apply SQL queries for selecting, filtering, ordering, and joining data.
 Nodes are executed in order, meaning you can apply simple queries, one at a time, instead of needing to develop one complicated query.
-Nodes are also where API Endpoint query parameters are implemented using a scripting notation embedded in the SQL (see examples below).
+Nodes are also where API Endpoint query parameters are implemented using a [scripting notation](https://www.tinybird.co/docs/query-parameters.html) embedded in the SQL (see examples below).
+Here, Tinybird is providing a templating mechanism for

 * API Endpoint - Any Node can be published as an API Endpoint.

 Note that there are other important build blocks such as Auth Tokens and Organizations (for when your use case needs multiple Workspaces).
+See our [API Introduction](https://www.tinybird.co/docs/api-reference/api-reference.html) documentation to learn more.

 These objects can be managed (created, updated, deleted) directly with the Tinybird Dashboard, by using a command-line interface (CLI), or with APIs for each of these objects.